نادي الإتحاد الحلبي السوري

 Today the use of statistics has broadened far beyond its origins as a service to a state or government.
 Individuals and organizations use statistics to understand data and make informed decisions throughout the natural and social sciences, medicine, business, and other areas.

 Statistics is generally regarded not as a subfield of mathematics but rather as a distinct, albeit allied, field.
-Many universities maintain separate mathematics and statistics departments.
-Statistics is also taught in departments as diverse as psychology, education, and public health.
+Many Cant See Links maintain separate mathematics and statistics Cant See Links.
+Statistics is also taught in departments as diverse as Cant See Links, Cant See Links, and Cant See Links.

-In applying statistics to a scientific, industrial, or societal problem, one begins with a process or population to be studied.
+In applying statistics to a scientific, industrial, or societal problem, one begins with a process or Cant See Links to be studied.
 This might be a population of people in a country, of crystal grains in a rock, or of goods manufactured by a particular factory during a given period.
-It may instead be a process observed at various times; data collected about this kind of "population" constitute what is called a time series.
+It may instead be a process observed at various times; data collected about this kind of "population" constitute what is called a Cant See Links.

-For practical reasons, rather than compiling data about an entire population, one usually studies a chosen subset of the population, called a sample.
-Data are collected about the sample in an observational or experimental setting.
+For practical reasons, rather than compiling data about an entire population, one usually studies a chosen subset of the population, called a Cant See Links.
+Data are collected about the sample in an observational or Cant See Links setting.
 The data are then subjected to statistical analysis, which serves two related purposes: de******ion and inference.

 The concept of correlation is particularly noteworthy.
-Statistical analysis of a data set may reveal that two variables (that is, two properties of the population under consideration) tend to vary together, as if they are connected.
+Statistical analysis of a Cant See Links may reveal that two variables (that is, two properties of the population under consideration) tend to vary together, as if they are connected.
 For example, a study of annual income and age of death among people might find that poor people tend to have shorter lives than affluent people.
 The two variables are said to be correlated.
-However, one cannot immediately infer the existence of a causal relationship between the two variables; see correlation does not imply causation.
-The correlated phenomena could be caused by a third, previously unconsidered phenomenon, called a lurking variable.
-Statistical methods
+However, one cannot immediately infer the existence of a causal relationship between the two variables; see Cant See Links.
+The correlated phenomena could be caused by a third, previously unconsidered phenomenon, called a Cant See Links.[Cant See Links] Statistical methods

 If the sample is representative of the population, then inferences and conclusions made from the sample can be extended to the population as a whole.
 A major problem lies in determining the extent to which the chosen sample is representative.
-Statistics offers methods to estimate and correct for randomness in the sample and in the data collection procedure, as well as methods for designing robust experiments in the first place; see experimental design.
+Statistics offers methods to estimate and correct for randomness in the sample and in the data collection procedure, as well as methods for designing robust experiments in the first place; see Cant See Links.

-The fundamental mathematical concept employed in understanding such randomness is probability.
-Mathematical statistics (also called statistical theory) is the branch of applied mathematics that uses probability theory and analysis to examine the theoretical basis of statistics.
+The fundamental mathematical concept employed in understanding such randomness is Cant See Links.
+Cant See Links (also called Cant See Links) is the branch of Cant See Links that uses Cant See Links and Cant See Links to examine the theoretical basis of statistics.

 The use of any statistical method is valid only when the system or population under consideration satisfies the basic mathematical assumptions of the method.
-Misuse of statistics can produce subtle but serious errors in de******ion and interpretation — subtle in that even experienced professionals sometimes make such errors, and serious in that they may affect social policy, medical practice and the reliability of structures such as bridges and nuclear power plants.
+Cant See Links can produce subtle but serious errors in de******ion and interpretation — subtle in that even experienced professionals sometimes make such errors, and serious in that they may affect social policy, medical practice and the reliability of structures such as bridges and nuclear power plants.
 Even when statistics is correctly applied, the results can be difficult to interpret for a non-expert.
-For example, the statistical significance of a trend in the data — which measures the extent to which the trend could be caused by random variation in the sample — may not agree with one's intuitive sense of its significance.
-The set of basic statistical skills (and skepticism) needed by people to deal with information in their everyday lives is referred to as statistical literacy.
+For example, the Cant See Links of a trend in the data — which measures the extent to which the trend could be caused by random variation in the sample — may not agree with one's intuitive sense of its significance.
+The set of basic statistical skills (and skepticism) needed by people to deal with information in their everyday lives is referred to as Cant See Links.

-A common goal for a statistical research project is to investigate causality, and in particular to draw a conclusion on the effect of changes in the values of predictors or independent variables on response or dependent variables.
+A common goal for a statistical research project is to investigate causality, and in particular to draw a conclusion on the effect of changes in the values of predictors or Cant See Links on response or Cant See Links.
 There are two major types of causal statistical studies, experimental studies and observational studies.
 In both types of studies, the effect of differences of an independent variable (or variables) on the behavior of the dependent variable are observed.
 The difference between the two types is in how the study is actually conducted.
 Each can be very effective.

 An experimental study involves taking measurements of the system under study, manipulating the system, and then taking additional measurements using the same procedure to determine if the manipulation may have modified the values of the measurements.
 In contrast, an observational study does not involve experimental manipulation.
 Instead data are gathered and correlations between predictors and the response are investigated.

-An example of an experimental study is the famous Hawthorne studies which attempted to test changes to the working environment at the Hawthorne plant of the Western Electric Company.
-The researchers were interested in whether increased illumination would increase the productivity of the assembly line workers.
+An example of an experimental study is the famous Cant See Links which attempted to test changes to the working environment at the Hawthorne plant of the Western Electric Company.
+The researchers were interested in whether increased illumination would increase the productivity of the Cant See Links workers.
 The researchers first measured productivity in the plant then modified the illumination in an area of the plant to see if changes in illumination would affect productivity.
-As it turns out, productivity improved under all the experimental conditions (see Hawthorne effect).
-However, the study is today heavily criticized for errors in experimental procedures, specifically the lack of a control group and blindedness.
+As it turns out, productivity improved under all the experimental conditions (see Cant See Links).
+However, the study is today heavily criticized for errors in experimental procedures, specifically the lack of a Cant See Links and Cant See Links.

 An example of an observational study is a study which explores the correlation between smoking and lung cancer.
 This type of study typically uses a survey to collect observations about the area of interest and then perform statistical analysis.
-In this case, the researchers would collect observations of both smokers and non-smokers, perhaps through a case-control study, and then look at the number of cases of lung cancer in each group.
+In this case, the researchers would collect observations of both smokers and non-smokers, perhaps through a Cant See Links, and then look at the number of cases of lung cancer in each group.

 The basic steps for an experiment are to:

 There are four types of measurements or measurement scales used in statistics.
-The four types or levels of measurement (nominal, ordinal, interval, and ratio) have different degrees of usefulness in statistical research.
+The four types or Cant See Links (nominal, ordinal, interval, and ratio) have different degrees of usefulness in statistical Cant See Links.
 Ratio measurements, where both a zero value and distances between different measurements are defined, provide the greatest flexibility in statistical methods that can be used for analysing the data.
-Interval measurements have meaningful distances between measurements but no meaningful zero value (such as IQ measurements or temperature measurements in Fahrenheit).
+Interval measurements have meaningful distances between measurements but no meaningful zero value (such as IQ measurements or temperature measurements in Cant See Links).
 Ordinal measurements have imprecise differences between consecutive values but a meaningful order to those values.
 Nominal measurements have no meaningful rank order among values.

-Variables conforming only to nominal or ordinal measurements are sometimes called together categorical variables since they cannot reasonably be numerically measured whereas ratio and interval measurements are grouped together as quantitative or continuous variables due to their numerical nature.
+Variables conforming only to nominal or ordinal measurements are sometimes called together categorical variables since they cannot reasonably be numerically measured whereas ratio and interval measurements are grouped together as quantitative or Cant See Links due to their numerical nature.

 وارجو من الاخوة ترجمت النص لانو مالي فاضي ..